-Tips For Stress Free Travel
+27 Tips For Stress-Free Travel

-I nearly missed my flight on my first trip to Australia due to unfortunate circumstances.
-From that experience, I have learnt a lesson, and since then, I have tried to fly with the same airline company for all flight segments.
-Secondly, I plan my journey to the airport to get there at least 3 hours before boarding.
-These are my best tips for a relaxed, stress-free first day of travel.
+Arrive 3 hours before boarding!
+Some years ago, I nearly missed my flight.
+That experience taught me I have tried to fly with the same airline company for all flight segments since then.
+Secondly, I plan my journey to the airport to get there at least three to four hours before boarding.

 - Choose the best way to get to the airport, calculate the time, and add 30-45 min for a stress-free journey.